Typo90/Typo90.github.io/Website/README.md

 As shown in the video, we design a two wheel self-balanced robot and add an cute eye on the top of the robot.
 Then name this cute robot as Pi WALL-E. We set an Android app connected to the phone to control the gimbal and rotate the camera, thus we can see the world in different directions from WALL-E’s eye.

+Pi WALL-E only has two wheels but it can self balanced very well!
+We can also see the video on the phone from the Pi WALL-E's eye and control the eye move around.

 <hr>
 <div class="row" style="text-align:center;">
       <h2>Work Distribution</h2>